⚓ Seafaring¶

 Chapter 18 begins somewhere amid ship construction, as Nephi has to talk about L&L being humbled before finishing the ship in 18:4.
 They set sail in verse 5, disagreements arise and settle, and after "the space of many days" the people land in 🇺🇸🗽🦅America🦅🗽🇺🇸.
 They also saw horses standing around in the forest.
 Or... maybe they weren't horses.
 This chapter's heading estimates these events to have all taken place from "[a]bout 591–589 B.C.."
 We've got a four year span of time from "commanded to build a ship" (592 BCE, Ch17) and "landed in the promised land" (589 BCE, Ch18.)
 No delineation of time, since an uncomfortably high proportion of the verses in these two chapters are about Laman and Lemuel being uncooperative.
 That's the detail that needed to survive through wars and genocides.

 How much of chapter 18 was in the promised land?
-How much time passed between L&L being coerced into cooperating and the ship's completion?
-No way of knowing.
+How much time passed between L&L being coerced into compliance and the ship's completion?
+We have no way of knowing.
 Could have been a day or two.
 The only explicit mention of time passing is many days before Nephi's binding, losing 3 days of progress, and sailing for another many days.

 If they were sailing across the Atlantic, they will have run into the gulf stream.
 Without manual propulsion, they would need true serendipity to sail against ocean currents and not break their mast, nevermind landing on the shoreline.
 If they came from the Pacific side, the currents could be used to their advantage, but that route across the world would make the journey even longer given the distance to cover.